 Some of the facilities featured in the lab include both marker-based and markerless motion capture systems, 360° cameras, a large LED wall for immersive applications and virtual production, multi-user tracked VR headsets, portable VR systems, a virtual camera setup, and a 360° spatial audio system.

-Students can book dedicated time in the Lab and on specific equipment, with Creative Computing students receiving priority access.
+Students can book dedicated time in the Lab and on specific equipment.
 We also design and share tailored workflows, ensuring students are fully supported in integrating hardware and software effectively, empowering them to translate ambitious ideas into innovative creative outcomes.

-How does the lab connect to the Creative Computing course?
+How does the lab connect to Westminster’s courses?

 Several core and optional modules make direct use of the Lab, giving students hands-on access to professional systems while developing the technical and creative skills to use them confidently.
 Beyond teaching, the Lab also supports research, independent projects and industry collaboration.